zesterer/chumsky/tutorial.md

-3. When we encounter an `Expr::Var` (i.e: an inline variable) we search the stack *backwards* (because Foo permits [variable shadowing](https://en.wikipedia.org/wiki/Variable_shadowing) and we only want to find the most recently declared variable with the same name) to find the variables's value.
+3. When we encounter an `Expr::Var` (i.e: an inline variable) we search the stack *backwards* (because Foo permits [variable shadowing](https://en.wikipedia.org/wiki/Variable_shadowing) and we only want to find the most recently declared variable with the same name) to find the variable's value.
 If we can't find a variable of that name, we generate a runtime error which gets propagated back up the stack.

 Obviously, the signature of `eval` has changed so we'll update the call in `main` to become: